graeme-a-stewart/atlasgit/README.md

 ### Construct git branches for numbered releases

-Once the main git master branch has been made, each release branch that is required can be reconstructed with `branchbuilder.py`.
+Once the main git import branch has been made, each release branch that is required can be reconstructed with `branchbuilder.py`.

 `branchbuilder.py --svnmetadata r20.svn.metadata r20 20.1 20.1.*.tagdiff`

-Note that the `svnmetadata` option is used to branch from master at the correct point in the master import history, i.e., when the last tag that forms a branch was committed to the master.
+Note that the `svnmetadata` option is used to ensure that branches are built with packages in SVN commit order (by default `GITREPO.svn.metadata` will be used).

-From the branch creation point, each numbered release is constructed and committed, with a git tag containing the release name being created, e.g., `release/20.1.5.12`.
+From the branch creation point, each package is imported and committed; an import tag for that branch is made for bookkeeping .
+Once a release is processed a git tag containing the release name being created, e.g., `release/20.1.5.12`.
 The commit is timestamped with the date that NICOS created its tag list file for that release.